josiah-roberts/justcallme.ryan/md/cfa2.md

 > and crowned them[f] with glory and honor.
 > You made them rulers over the works of your hands;

-~~music-item track="Between The Buttons" title="Selah" artist="French 79" youtube="https://youtu.be/lbb316gp78A" spotify="https://open.spotify.com/track/1LpZP3BXZokmhMi0IN73yY?si=Cn0v2AxVSpaUwn3zrvc3lQ"~~
+~~music-item track="Between The Buttons" title="Selah" artist="French 79" youtube="https://youtu.be/lbb316gp78A" spotify="https://open.spotify.com/track/1LpZP3BXZokmhMi0IN73yY?si=Cn0v2AxVSpaUwn3zrvc3lQ" right="true"~~

+---

-# Part III — Undimmed Before the Breaking of the World
+# III: Undimmed Before the Breaking of the World

 _We create meaning_
 _We inhabit the short:long_